danbev/learning-nodejs/README.md

      inline Environment(IsolateData* isolate_data, v8::Local<v8::Context> context);

-See IsolateData for details about that class and the members that are proxies through via an Environment instance.
+See IsolateData for details about that class and the members that are proxied through via an Environment instance.

 An Environment has a number of nested classes: